getdunne/MOrgan/docs/morgan-perc.md

 #### Timing knobs

+- The **Note Length** knob controls the length of the triggered note (i.e., the time difference between the generated MIDI note-on and the corresponding note-off).
+It is calibrated in milliseconds, with a range of 10 to 250 msec, and a default value of 50 msec.
 - The **Window** knob controls the internal one-shot oscillator's cycle time.
 It is calibrated in milliseconds, with a range of 50 to 250 msec, and a default value of 150 msec.
 - The **Decay** knob controls the curvature of the oscillator's exponential decay.
 It is calibrated in arbitrary units from 0.05 (nearly linear) to 10.0 (very curved), with default value 2.5.